Mehedi-Bin-Hafiz/Shrimp-Species-Detection-By-Deep-Learning/Readme.md

 ## 📄 License

-This project is available for academic and research purposes.
+This project is under the MIT license, available for academic and research purposes.
 Please cite the original research paper when using this work.

 ## 📞 Contact